finbourne/lusid-sdk-csharp/sdk/docs/OrdersApi.md

             var apiInstance = new OrdersApi(config);
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the order.
 Defaults to return the latest version of the order if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing orders from a previous call to list orders.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
+If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
 Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the \"Orders\" domain to decorate onto each order.
 These take the format {domain}/{scope}/{code} e.g. \"Orders/system/Name\". (optional)